 As mobile devices gain a greater share of our personal and professional lives, texting has become commonplace.
 Text messages can make it easy to communicate without talking, and provide many benefits, including faster communication.
 Unfortunately, texting can also be used for inappropriate purposes.

 Sexual harassment can take many different forms.
 Not all of them involve touching a person or making inappropriate comments verbally.
 One form of sexual harassment is the sending of inappropriate text messages or images through a mobile phone.
-If a co-worker or manager has persistently or repeatedly sent you troubling text messages, you may need the help of a lawyer to get them to stop and potentially bring a sexual harassment claim.
+If a co-worker or manager has persistently or repeatedly sent you troubling text messages, you may need the help of a sexual harassment lawyer to get them to stop and potentially bring a sexual harassment claim.

 California Employment Counsel, APC, is a firm devoted to employment law, with a focus in sexual harassment cases.
 Our team can help you answer questions and explore your options.